jitsejan/hello-poetry/README.md

 ### Pyenv

 First of all, I make sure I have [pyenv](https://github.com/pyenv/pyenv) installed on my server to manage the Python versions.
-Since I am on Ubuntu I use the [pyenv-installer](https://github.com/pyenv/pyenv-installer) as suggested in the docs.
+Since I will host the PyPi server on my Ubuntu VPS (`theviji`) I use the [pyenv-installer](https://github.com/pyenv/pyenv-installer) as suggested in the docs.

 ```bash
 jitsejan@theviji:~$ curl https://pyenv.run | bash
 ```

-Update the `~/.zshrc` to enable `pyenv`:
+Update the `~/.zshrc` by exporting the environment variables and making `pyenv` available:

 ```bash
 jitsejan@theviji:~$ echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.zshrc                                                                                       jitsejan@theviji:~$ echo 'export PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.zshrc
 jitsejan@theviji:~$ echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc
 ```

 Reload the `~/.zshrc` and verify the version of `pyenv`.
+At the time of writing the latest version is 1.2.23.

 ```bash
 jitsejan@theviji:~$ source ~/.zshrc